mlghty/pandemus/README.md

 # Done
 - total cases are displayed
+- graph is displaying properly

 # To do
 - Graph whole country
 - Cases by state with total case numbers, bottom left
 - fixes some code
 - work on graphs
+- fix format for dates in graph
+- add tree view to bottom left
+- add a date selection for the graph

 # Api
 - https://covidtracking.com/data/api